 - 8th, 9th, 10th, char: Represents the Read ‘r’, Write ‘w’, and Execute ‘x’ permissions for the ‘Others’.

-In the above picture, 1st char of both files are ‘d’, it’s a directory.
-If you read the rest of the characters you will come to know that the ext4 partition has all ‘rwx’ remissions for the ‘User’, only ‘r-x’ read and execute permissions for ‘Group’ and ‘Others’.
-Similarly, if you read the remaining nine characters of the NTFS partition, all type of users have all permission on it.
-This shows that the Linux system manages the permissions differently on the different type of file system.
+In the above picture, 1st char of both files are ‘d’, and it’s a directory.
+If you read the rest of the characters, you will come to know that the ext4 partition has all ‘rwx’ remissions for the ‘User’, only ‘r-x’ read and execute permissions for ‘Group’ and ‘Others’.
+Similarly, if you read the remaining nine characters of the NTFS partition, all types of users have all permission on it.
+This shows that the Linux system manages the permissions differently on the different types of file systems.
 If you see NTFS permissions here, everyone is allowed to do everything on the NTFS file system.
 It is normal because NTFS security doesn’t work in the same way as ext4 works.
 Linux can’t enforce its rules on the NTFS file system.
 If you want granular access controls, NTFS may not be the right choice for you.
-We recommend creating public directories and assign permissions to them rather than managing the permissions at the level of the partition.
+We recommend creating public directories and assigning permissions to them rather than managing the permissions at the level of the partition.

 You can manipulate the permission by using ‘chmod‘ command.
 To grant the missing write permissions on the ext4 public directory, type the following command.

 Here ‘go’ stands for Group and Other users, ‘+’ represents adding permissions, ‘w’ stands for Write permission.
 Please refer to the chmod and chown commands for more information https://www.computerhope.com/unix/uchmod.htm

 How To Configure Samba To Share Directories On Raspberry Pi?

 Let’s back to our original topic.
 Share the public directories created on both partitions by configuring smb.conf file.
 Open the file using your choice of text editor.
 We are using nano text editor for demonstration purposes.